Do you believe? See the Fairy House events happening on the Seacoast!

 Coppal House Farm, Lee NH

 Do you have a whimsical side?
 Do your kids enjoy building miniature homes for fairies?
 Join us for an afternoon of building our very own fairy houses around Coppal House Farm.
 Use your imagination!
 Do fairies like feather beds made of chicken feathers?
 What do they use for plates?
 Perhaps some acorn tops?
 All of the materials are provided for this event, but you are welcome to bring some if you wish.
 No reservation required.
 This is a free event put on by Community Roots NH and hosted by Coppal House Farm.

 Saturday, September 22 & Sunday, September 23, 2018; 11:00am-3:00pm

 Prescott Park, Portsmouth NH

-The event runs Saturday, September 23 and Sunday, September 24 from 11am-3pm both days.
-Advance tickets can be purchased up until Friday, September 22 for $25 per family (two adults & two children or one adult and four children); $12 per adult; $8.00 per senior; $4.00 per child ages 3-12.
+Advance tickets can be purchased up until Friday, September 21 for $25 per family (two adults & two children or one adult and four children); $12 per adult; $8.00 per senior; $4.00 per child ages 3-12.
 This event usually sells out so jump on tickets if you’re interested in attending.

 Bedrock Gardens, Lee NH

-At the Bedrock Gardens in Lee, stroll along a Fairy and Hobbit House Trail past houses created by gardeners, artists, and children, and take time to make your own house out of natural materials provided (Last year, over 100 children created their own houses!).
-Tracy Kane, award-winning Fairy Houses author will read from her books on Saturday and Sunday.
+At the Bedrock Gardens in Lee, stroll along a Fairy and Hobbit House Trail past houses created by gardeners, artists, and children and take time to make your own house out of natural materials provided.
+Betsy Williams, author of Are There Faeries at the Bottom of Your Garden?, will read from her book on Friday and Saturday.

 Want to build your own fairy houses at home?
 No problem!
 Check out our ”Fairy Houses 101.
 Welcome to the Neighborhood” article and get tips on making a beautiful castle fit for the most mischievous of sprites.
 We believe!